-The three recycling arrows is the universal symbol of recycling and printed on millions of products that can be recycled, or have been made from recycled content.
+The three recycling arrows logo is the universal symbol of recycling and printed on millions of products that can be recycled, or have been made from recycled content.
 Each arrow in the recycling logo represents one step in the three step process that completes the recycling loop.

 The first step is collection.
 This is when you put your recyclable materials into your curbside recycling bin.
 The collected materials are then processed and sold to manufacturing facilities, such as steel, paper and glass mills